MickeyUK/mickeyuk.github.io/_projects/coins.js.md

 Three.js has built-in anti-aliasing to combat those jagged edges, but I found it to be too taxing on modest hardware when applied to my game, so instead I opted for a [SMAA](http://www.iryoku.com/smaa/) technique...better performance, and still looks rather nifty!
 For this I used the SMAA shader [HERE](https://github.com/iryoku/smaa).

 I hope to eventually polish this up and turn in to more of a fleshed out game...when I have time, of course!

-# Download

-The GitHub repository for the project is [HERE](https://github.com/MickeyUK/js-coins/).

-# Play

-The game in it's current state can be played by clicking the play button below!